Hair Extension Experts

 2. A consultation is a must, face to face.

-5. Does the stylist offer customer telephone numbers you can speak with?
+5. Does the stylist offer customer telephone numbers you can call?

 7. What type of experience does the stylist have?